chinapedia/wikipedia.abstract.en/Page/American_Revolution.md

 Subsequent English governments continued in their efforts to tax certain goods, passing acts regulating the trade of wool,[16] hats,[17] and molasses.[18]
 The Molasses Act of 1733 in particular was egregious to the colonists, as a significant part of colonial trade relied on the product.
 The taxes severely damaged the New England economy, and the taxes were rarely paid, resulting in a surge of smuggling, bribery, and intimidation of customs officials.[19]
 Colonial wars fought in America were often the source of considerable tension.
 The British captured the fortress of Louisbourg during the War of the Austrian Succession, but then ceded it back to France in 1748.
 New England colonists resented their losses of lives, as well as the effort and expenditure involved in subduing the fortress, only to have it returned to their erstwhile enemy.[20]

-Thumb Historians typically begin their histories of the American Revolution with the British coalition victory in the Seven Years' War in 1763.
+Historians typically begin their histories of the American Revolution with the British coalition victory in the Seven Years' War in 1763.
 The North American theater of the Seven Years' War is commonly known as the French and Indian War in the United States; it removed France as a major player in North American affairs and led to the territory of New France being ceded to Great Britain.
 Lawrence Henry Gipson writes:

 The Royal Proclamation of 1763 may also have played a role in the separation of the Thirteen Colonies from England, as colonists wanted to continue migrating west to lands awarded by the Crown for their wartime service.
 The Proclamation, however, cut them off.
 The lands west of Quebec and west of a line running along the crest of the Allegheny Mountains became Indian territory, barred to settlement for two years.

 The colonists protested, and the boundary line was adjusted in a series of treaties with the Indians.
 In 1768, Indians agreed to the Treaty of Fort Stanwix and the Treaty of Hard Labour, followed in 1770 by the Treaty of Lochaber.
 The treaties opened most of Kentucky and West Virginia to colonial settlement.
 The new map was drawn up at the Treaty of Fort Stanwix in 1768 which moved the line much farther to the west, from the green line to the red line on the map at right.[21]

 1764–1766: Taxes imposed and withdrawn

-Parliament_Stamp_Act1765.jpg

 In 1764, Parliament passed the Currency Act to restrain the use of paper money, fearing that otherwise the colonists might evade debt payments.[22]
 Parliament also passed the Sugar Act, imposing customs duties on a number of articles.
 That same year, Prime Minister George Grenville proposed direct taxes on the colonies to raise revenue, but he delayed action to see whether the colonies would propose some way to raise the revenue themselves.[23]
 Parliament finally passed the Stamp Act in March 1765 which imposed direct taxes on the colonies for the first time.
 All official documents, newspapers, almanacs, and pamphlets were required to have the stamps—even decks of playing cards.